metasoarous/oz/README.md

 ### About oz specifically...

-A fork of [vizard](https://github.com/yieldbot/vizard), oz differs from its ancestor in providing:

-* both vega-lite _and_ vega support (vizard is vega-lite only)
+Oz itself provides:

+* client side `vega` and `vega-lite` Reagent components
+* a websocket for pushing vega and vega-lite data to a browser for rendering via these components
-* an API for describing dashboard-like composites of vega & vega-lite based views together with other html using hiccup
+* an API for composing vega & vega-lite together in the context of html as hiccup for complex dashboards or document generation
-* plot publishing/sharing features via the online vega editor
+* plot publishing/sharing features via GitHub gists and the IDL's live [vega editor](http://vega.github.io/editor)

 It also has the following eventual goals:

+* use as a static build tool for publishing scientific documents
 * provide an API for combining vega and vega-lite into a single plot (vega for detailed control, vega-lite for the simple bits)
 * higher level viz constructors, as they accrete and become useful

-## Usage
+## REPL Usage

 Add oz to your leiningen project dependencies